W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 Indeed, a powerful framework to make sense of the formalism of BPZ, especially in the setting of \textit{minimal models}, is that of VOAs.
 Originally introduced by Borcherds~\cite{Borcherds} in the context of the \lq\lq monstrous moonshine conjecture" (see also~\cite{FLM89}), it allows for an algebraic and axiomatic study of the holomorphic (or chiral) part of a CFT and in particular provides a natural setting where to make sense of some of the key tools used in the physics such as \textit{Operator Product Expansions} or representation theory of the Virasoro algebra.
 Likewise, geometric approaches to the notion of VOA~\cite{Hua_CFT} have proved to be fundamental in conjunction with more geometric approaches to CFT as introduced in the landmark article~\cite{FS87} or in relation with Segal's axioms for CFT~\cite{Seg04}.

 The formalism of VOA also proves to be crucial in the rigorous description of the symmetries of models such as Toda CFTs.
-The corresponding VOAs are then $W$-\textit{algebras}, which unlike the Virasoro algebra are \textit{not} Lie algebras: as such the language of VOA is necessary to make sense of this notion.
-We will discuss in more details $W$-algebras and their mathematical study below.
+The corresponding VOAs are then $W$-\textit{algebras}, which unlike the Virasoro algebra are \textit{not} Lie algebras: as such the language of VOA is necessary to make sense of them.
+We will discuss in more details $W$-algebras and their mathematical study in Subsection~\ref{sec:W_intro}.